 Participation in the Plan is voluntary.
-The Plan is administered by the Company's Benefits Oversight Committee.
-The Benefits Oversight Committee consists of at least two members appointed by the Company's Board of Directors.
-The Benefits Oversight Committee is responsible for the general administration of the Plan including, among other things, appointing the Plan administrator, establishing Plan procedures and governmental reporting and disclosures for the Plan.
+The Plan is administered by the Company's Plan Administration Committee, which consists of at least three members appointed by the Company's Benefits Oversight Committee.
+The Plan Administration Committee is responsible for the general administration of the Plan including, among other things, appointing the Plan administrator, establishing Plan procedures and governmental reporting and disclosures for the Plan.
+The Investment Committee, appointed by the Company's Board of Directors, is responsible for the appointment and removal of investment managers, overseeing the performance of the Trustee and establishing an investment policy for the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").